fr1ll/sanger.blog/src/index.md

 socialImage: ''
 ---

 I am an earth scientist who likes messing with code.
-I'm based in Houston, TX but originally from Monroe, WA.

-I plan to write about little web hacks, coffee, visualization ideas, and anything else that comes up.
-It will get weirder as it grows.
+I plan to write about little web hacks, coffee, visualization ideas...
+I hope this gets weirder as time goes on.

 This blog is built from [Hylia](https://hylia.website), a lightweight [Eleventy](https://11ty.io) starter kit by [Andy Bell](https://twitter.com/hankchizljaw) and [friends](https://github.com/aarongustafson/hylia/graphs/contributors).